Stormers: Stadium

-In 2016, speculation of a possible move from Newlands to the Cape Town Stadium, which was built for the 2010 FIFA World Cup, began to form, The Stormers continued playing at Newlands until 2021 when after 131 years playing at the stadium, the Western Province Football Union decided to move the Stormers and Western Province to the Cape Town Stadium, later renaming it to the DHL Stadium after it optained the sponsorship rights.
+In 2016, speculation of a possible move from Newlands to the Cape Town Stadium, which was built for the 2010 FIFA World Cup, began to form, The Stormers continued playing at Newlands until 2021 when after 131 years playing at the stadium, the Western Province Football Union decided to move the Stormers and Western Province to the Cape Town Stadium, later renaming it to the DHL Stadium after it obtained the sponsorship rights.
 And Putting Newlands up for sale, as of October 2025, the stadium yet to be sold to a developer.
 The highest capacity for a Stormers game ever took place at Cape Town Stadium, against Munster in 2023, with a crowd of 55,000 coming to watch the URC Grand Final.